pimpale/foo/python/welfareseconds/welfare_post.md

 3. When will the crossover happen?

-## How many token-equivalents does humanity collectively experience each day?
+## How many token-equivalents does humanity collectively think each day?

-The maximalist view takes a functionalist approach to consciousness.
-That is, if a human takes $N$ seconds to think some thoughts, and the AI takes $M$ tokens to think the same thoughts, then the amount of experience in the $N$ seconds and $M$ tokens is the same.

 We don't have strong numbers on how fast people's internal stream of consciousness is, but we do have numbers on people's reading and speaking WPM, which should be in the same ballpark.